seanreed1111/recordly1/readme.md

   artist
   from any album in their collection
 When complete, user should be able to view a list of their "favorite" albums and/or songs, etc.

+Recordly will be an application that allows for users to input and store their record collection.
+Each user can add a new album and input its data.
+  New Album must contain:
+  album name
+  artist name (Songs with their titles are optional!)
+When complete, the user should be able to view their entire record collection

 The site should have the following functionality: